 There are still others who believe both in the obligation and the possibility, and yet complain of continual failure.
 The reason is with them very much misapprehension as to the knowledge of God's will.
 They study God's Word very earnestly to find out God's will, and yet fail of finding with that knowledge the strength to perform.
-Thev know not that it is only where the light of the Holy Spirit shows God's will that His strength will work The will of God, discovered and accepted it in us. by our human wisdom, must be obeyed by our human strength.
-The humble, childlike spirit that believes that the Father will by His Spirit show us what He wants us to do, will receive grace also to believe that for what the Father wants and shows.
-He will give the needed strength.
-As we see that it is not enough for us to have the Word, and out of that take what we think we ought to do, but wait on God for guidance, to know what He would have us to do, we shall learn that to be taught God's will by His Spirit is half the secret of being strengthened by Him to do it.
+They know not that it is only where the light of the Holy Spirit shows God's will, that His strength will work it in us.
+The will of God, discovered and accepted by our human wisdom, must be obeyed by our human strength.
+The humble, childlike spirit that believes that the Father will by His Spirit show us what He wants us to do, will receive grace also to believe that for what the Father wants and shows, He will give the needed strength.
+As we see that it is not enough for us to have the Word and out of that take what we think we ought to do, but wait on God for guidance, to know what He would have us to do, we shall learn that to be taught God's will by His Spirit, is half the secret of being strengthened by Him to do it.

 Believer!
-Jesus Christ thy Saviour came to do the will of God, and to enable thee to do it too.
-Dost thou know Him as thy Owner, who claims to have thy whole being, with every power and every moment?
-Hast thou acknowledged His Ownership, and yielded thyself wholly to live only as He would have thee?
-Hast thou, in the faith of His strength, made this surrender, and believed that by His Holy Spirit He seals and maintains it?
-Oh then, be not afraid to believe that He will 6 show thee all God's will for thee, and fit thee for doing it!
-Believe that, morning by morning, He will open thine ear to hear His voice, and that to the meek and lowly of heart He will give God's light and God's strength for all God's will.
+Jesus Christ your Savior came to do the will of God, and to enable you to do it also.
+Do you know Him as your Owner who claims to have your whole being, with every power and every moment?
+Have you acknowledged His Ownership, and yielded yourself wholly to live only as He would have you?
+Have you, in the faith of His strength, made this surrender, and believed that by His Holy Spirit He seals and maintains it?
+Oh then, be not afraid to believe that He will show you all God's will for you, and fit you for doing it!
+Believe that, morning by morning, He will open your ear to hear His voice, and that, to the meek and lowly of heart, He will give God's light and God's strength for all God's will.